Spiced, a little bit sweet and a lot fluffy. These sourdough hot cross buns have the signature sourdough tang.

 - Mixing by hand: Tip the dough onto a clean bench and knead it to bring it together.
 Place the butter cubes into the middle of the dough.
 Spend at least 10 minutes kneading the dough to incorporate the butter and develop the gluten in the dough.
 It is a very sticky dough once the butter is incorporated, but don't be tempted to add more flour. *see notes and video in post.This can be done in a bench mixer with a dough hook.
 Knead or mix until the dough can be stretched so thin, it is see-through.

 - Once kneaded, drain the fruit.Squeeze out the extra moisture from fruit with your fists, then add the fruit to the dough.
 This will be very sticky at first as the fruit will bring in more moisture.
 This is best done by hand even if you do have a mixer.
 Keep rolling and folding it to incoporate the fruit. *see notes and video in post.

 - Place the dough in a greased bowl, cover the bowl with a plate and let the dough proof at room temperature for 3 hours, (ideally between 22-24 degrees Celsius).

 - Tip the dough onto a clean bench and cut into 9 or 12 even sized pieces.
 Dust your hands with flour if needed and shape the pieces into balls, tucking in the bottom to create a smooth top.
-Place the balls, seam side down into a baking paper lined dish.Let the dough balls rise until just doubled in size, in a warm spot such as an oven that was preheated to 30°C, but then turned off.
+Place the balls, seam side down into a baking paper lined dish.Let the dough balls rise until they've risen by about 80%, in a warm spot such as an oven that was preheated and turned off.
 This can take anywhere between 2-4 hours depending on the temperature of your proofing spot.
 Don't let them rise too much or you'll risk them over proofing overnight.